Missing Teeth

 Dentures

 Single teeth are rarely replaced definitively with dentures in dentistry today.
 Dentures have now become more of a temporary replacement until such time that the patient is ready for an implant or bridge.
+However, they can still help prevent tooth loss in neighbouring teeth by providing support and stability.
+Maintaining good oral hygiene is essential when wearing dentures to avoid tooth decay and gum disease.

 Single implant supported crowns